- The Netherlands counts 3,108 professors, 2,920 senior university lecturers, 6,581 university lecturers and 10,596 doctorate candidates (fte, 2022)

 |Support and administrative staff||Total academic staff||Professors||Associate professors||Assistant professors||Teachers||Researchers||Other scientific staff||PhDs|

 Dutch science is becoming more and more international.
 This is also shown in the figure below.
 The share of non-Dutch scientists in all positions is gradually increasing.
-By now, more than 50% of the PhD students and more than 40% of the university lecturers are foreign.
+By now, 55% of the PhD students and almost 50% of the university lecturers are foreign.

 |Professors||Associate professors||Assistant professors||Teachers||Researchers||Other scientific staff||PhDs|

 NL-Cijfers over universitair personeel WOPI.xlsx

 file type xlsx - file size 309.72 KB

 - The share of female researchers in the Netherlands and other countries

 - Scientific and support staff by university and discipline